juananpe/gen-ai-in-softeng/CONTRIBUTING.md

 To add new prompts to the repository, please open a pull request with:

-- The text of the prompt
-- The knowledge area(s) and topic(s) the prompt covers according to SWEBOK
+- The knowledge area(s) the prompt covers according to SWEBOK
+- Activity Type	(role play, simulation, review, feedback, brainstorm, ...)
+See the examples in each knowledge area
+- A short description
 - The generative AI model(s) the prompt is designed for (Claude, ChatGPT, Bard, etc.)
 - A brief explanation of how the prompt can be used for teaching and its intended outcomes or benefits
+- A link to ShareGPT with an example of a conversation where you used that prompt

 Prompt contributions will be reviewed and merged at the discretion of repository maintainers based on quality, relevancy, and potential usefulness for educators.